-- If you delete, move or rename a WAV file, it will no longer be available for use by presets that were previously using it.
-The name of the WAV file will still appear in the Preset, but the Waveform screen will be blank until you load a new WAV file into the pad. - Blackbox supports samples in the WAV file format.
+- ▶ If you delete, move or rename a WAV file, it will no longer be available for use by presets that were previously using it.
+The name of the WAV file will still appear in the Preset, but the Waveform screen will be blank until you load a new WAV file into the pad. - ▶ Blackbox supports samples in the WAV file format.
 It supports 1 or 2 channel files with 16, 24 or 32 bit resolution at any sample rate.
-48kHz is the preferred sample rate. - WAV file names may use Alpha Numeric Characters (A-Z, 0-9) and some special characters.
-The following characters are NOT allowed: double quotes, forward slash, back slash, question mark, asterisk, less than and greater than symbols, the colon and the pipe symbol ("/\? \ < > : |).
+48kHz is the preferred sample rate. - ► WAV file names may use Alpha Numeric Characters (A-Z, 0-9) and some special characters.
+The following characters are NOT allowed: " / \? < > : |

 File names must be less than 256 characters, including the path name.
 Files that do not conform to these naming constraints will not be recognized by blackbox.